kayleyseow/CS-102/Chapter2Notes.md

   - Used for comments which take several lines

 #### Comments
-- Use comments to exlain what's going on in your program
+- Use comments to explain what's going on in your program
 - Explain every function except main()
 - Explain tricky, complex code with comments
 - Ask some else to take a look at your comments

 #### I/O Manipulator
 - I/O = input or output
-- There is cin for inout, data from the keyboard and cout for outputs
+- There is cin for input, data from the keyboard and cout for outputs
-- fixed is an i/o manipulator
+- ```fixed``` is an i/o manipulator
 - Use ```#include <iostream>``` and ```#include <iomanip>``` to use I/O Manipulators

 #### Floating Point Data
 - Floating data is often imprecise
   - For example, 0.2 as a decimal number is 0.001100110011... as a binary number
-  - Binary numebrs are numbers with 0s and 1s
+  - Binary numbers are numbers with 0s and 1s
   - All computer data is stored as binary numbers
 - The stored value will be very close to the actual value, but may not be exactly equal
   - For this reason, we do not usually ask if two floating point numbers are equal (we ask if they are close)